Salrocks/Healthcare_database_sql/README.md

 LIMIT 10;
 ```

-Technique: simple `ORDER BY` + `LIMIT`.
+Technique: Simple `ORDER BY` + `LIMIT`.
 An earlier version of this view used `RANK()` with a `WHERE rank <= 10` filter — both approaches are valid, but `RANK()` would return more than 10 rows if multiple admissions tie for 10th place, while `LIMIT` always returns exactly 10. `LIMIT` was kept for simplicity since exact-10 output was preferred for this view.

 ### 7.8 — `gold.patient_readmission_report`